 Post formats ranked by 2026 performance

-Not all LinkedIn content performs equally, and the hierarchy has shifted significantly.
-Social Insider's 2026 benchmarks show some surprising changes from previous years.
+The hierarchy has shifted.
+Social Insider's 2026 benchmarks show some surprising changes.

 Text-only posts remain the bread and butter.
-They are the easiest to create and still work well for personal stories, hot takes, and lessons learned.
+They are easiest to create and still work for personal stories, hot takes, and lessons learned.
 The optimal length is 1,300-1,900 characters.
-ConnectSafely's analysis found that posts in this range generate 47% higher engagement than shorter posts.
-That is roughly 250-350 words - enough for a complete narrative arc (hook, context, insight, call-to-action) without demanding more than 60-90 seconds of reading time.
+ConnectSafely's analysis found posts in this range get 47% higher engagement than shorter ones.
+That is roughly 250-350 words, enough for a full arc without demanding more than 60-90 seconds of reading.

-Single images now underperform text.
-This is a reversal from 2024-2025.
-Social Insider's data shows single images underperform text by 30% in 2026.
-Stock photos are particularly toxic.
-Social Insider's research found that LinkedIn's algorithm deprioritizes posts with generic stock imagery.
+Single images now underperform text by 30%, a reversal from 2024-2025.
+Stock photos are particularly toxic, and Social Insider's research found the algorithm deprioritizes generic stock imagery.

 Video gets reach but less engagement per view.
-The sweet spot is 30-90 seconds, with captions (most people watch without sound), and a hook in the first three seconds.
-Vertical video consumption is up nearly 80%, and mobile-friendly vertical videos get 10% higher click-through rates than square ones.
+The sweet spot is 30-90 seconds, with captions (most people watch without sound) and a hook in the first three seconds.
+Vertical videos get 10% higher click-through than square ones.

 Polls still generate reach because they are easy to interact with.
-Three answer options perform best, and 7-day polls receive significantly more engagement than 1-day or 3-day polls.
-But engagement quality is low.
-Use them occasionally for audience research, not as your main format.
+Three answer options perform best, and 7-day polls beat shorter ones.
+But engagement quality is low, so use them occasionally for audience research, not as your main format.

-When I am scheduling LinkedIn content in advance, I plan for this mix: two text posts, one carousel, and maybe a video per week.
-Enough variety to keep things interesting without overcomplicating the workflow.
+When I am scheduling LinkedIn content in advance, I plan a mix: two text posts, one carousel, and maybe a video per week.

 The engagement killers you need to stop doing

 Some formatting mistakes do not just reduce engagement.
-They actively kill it.
+They kill it.

 External links in the post body

-The better approach in 2026?
-Create native content that delivers value entirely on LinkedIn.
-If you need to reference an external resource, describe the key insight in the post itself and mention that more details exist at a URL you will share in the comments.
-The difference is subtle but matters: your post should stand alone as valuable, with the link as a bonus rather than the point.
+The better approach: create native content that delivers value entirely on LinkedIn.
+If you must reference an outside resource, describe the key insight in the post and mention more details exist at a URL in the comments.
+Your post should stand alone, with the link as a bonus rather than the point.

 Hashtag overload